I

 as a citizen of this land, it is my duty to voice the personal tribulations I

-have encountered as a result of this work—one that has left me questioning not
+have encountered as a result of this work that has left me questioning not only

 faith.

-is not my aim to speak on behalf any other Rwandan, nor do I seek to impose my
+not speaking on behalf of any other Rwandan, nor do I seek to impose my

 In

-my own experience, I have witnessed the closure of two places of worship—one in
+my own experience, I have witnessed the closure of two places of worship in

-Kigali, the other in a rural district—both of which I contributed to
+Kigali and in a rural district, both of which I contributed to rebuilding, in

 Yet,

-despite my contributions, those places stand silent now, locked behind the iron
+despite my contributions, those places stand silent now, behind the iron

 However,

-let me be clear—buildings themselves are not what truly matters.
+buildings themselves and the cost of having them are not what truly matters.

 The